maxwellromack/recipe-radar/docs/backend.md

 Request Type: GET

-The update endpoint updates the reccomended recipes and should be run every time that the user accesses the page of recipes.
-The JSON payload that is returned will have a field 'recipes' that contains a string of recipe ids, seperated by spaces in decending order by how much of a match the recipe is to the user's ingredients.
+The update endpoint updates the recommended recipes and should be run every time that the user accesses the page of recipes.
+The JSON payload that is returned will have a field 'recipes' that contains a string of recipe ids, separated by spaces in descending order by how much of a match the recipe is to the user's ingredients.

 Returns status code 400 if user ingredients are not set.
-Returns status code 200 if reccomendation system ran successfuly.
+Returns status code 200 if the recommendation system ran successfully.